-At night, belemoid show the surprising ability to stress bioluminescent microbes within their irises.
-Upon closer inspection, this stress is caused by minute vibrations of their eyes.
-This causes their irises to glow on command, though they cannot easily turn "off" this glow.
-This can lead to dangerous situations if they are approached by a predator.
-Due to this, usually smaller groups of belemoid on excursions will appoint "dark-eyed" friends to be lookouts and guides in the cases where "light-eyes" must hide their eyes to avoid conflict.
+At night, belemoid have the surprising ability to stress bioluminescent microbes within their irises, causing them to glow on command.
+This is achieved through the use of minute vibrations in their eyes, although they cannot easily turn "off" this glow.
+This can be dangerous if they are approached by predators, which is why small groups of belemoid on excursions often appoint "dark-eyed" friends as lookouts and guides in situations where "light-eyed" individuals must hide their eyes to avoid conflict.

-Belemoid are extremely social creatures, often forming large mobs of related and nonrelated belemoid.
-This led to their quick adaptation to the colony framework.
-Oftentimes, they live in vast underground networks that they dig out from scratch.
-This means that they usually are not huge drains on colonies with limited territories, though in regions with looser grounds (such as the sandier parts of Issiq) they may decide to remain aboveground with the larger tsabhua.
+The highly social belemoid often form large groups of related and unrelated individuals, leading to their quick adaptation to colony life.
+They typically live in vast underground networks that they dig out from scratch, which makes them less of a burden on colonies with limited territory.
+However, in regions with looser soil, such as the sandy Issiq desert, they may choose to live aboveground with the larger tsabhua.

-After a gestation of four months, the females usually give birth to between one and four whelps.
-The whelps remain near their parents, weaning at somewhere between four to eight months of age.
-At three years of age, they obtain sexual maturity and often will set out in search of mates.
-If their parents allow, they may bring home mates to make the mob larger and stronger.
+After a gestation period of four months, females usually give birth to one to four joeys.
+The joeys remain close to their parents and wean between four and eight months of age.
+At three years old, they reach sexual maturity and often set out in search of mates.
+If their parents permit, they may bring home mates to strengthen and grow their group.